leozqin/local-library/README.md

 # Local Library
 Local Library is a simple read-only ebook library that indexes your `epub` ebooks against a read-only file system and provides a nice UI to browse and download them.
+For some more color on the intent and architecture of this application, [see this blog post](https://www.leozqin.me/posts/local-library/).

 ![a screenshot of the main (and only) page of local-library](assets/library.png)